Small Business Website Costs

 A content management system (CMS) is an application that helps you manage content with other contributors.
 Your website will likely use one of the three types: open-source CMS, proprietary CMS, and software as a service (SaaS) CMS.

-One main benefit of using CMS is that you and your contributors don't need to know how to code to manage it.
+One of its main benefits is that you and contributors don't need to know how to code to manage it.
 Take drag-and-drop website builders as an example.
 Through them, you don't need to rely heavily on front-end developers to make changes.

 Nowadays, building a website from scratch through code is much less common.
 Web designers now typically just use templates to start, then customize from there.

-You can always opt for a free theme to save money.
+You can always opt for a free theme to save money, but these may be more limited compared to paid options.

 If you're a retail business, eCommerce integrations are essential.
 The cost varies per provider and specific feature you're paying for.
-But you can budget around $1,500/mo to cover most of what you need.
+That said, a budget of $1,500/mo can cover most of what you need.

 How much does an eCommerce website cost?

-If you're not using a website builder, here's what you can expect to pay:
+If you're not using a website builder, here's the average you can expect to pay:

 Keep in mind that not all websites have eCommerce functionality.
 And creating online stores is often more expensive than creating sites without them.